NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Review Actions
 ~~~~~~~~~~~~~~~~~~~~~~~
 Double-click on any part of the Review Evaluation for an Asset to change them.
-Actions and Action Comments can only be changed if the Result is Open.

 Resources Panel